techdev-VIK/My-Radiance-App/README.md

 * React with Redux Toolkit
 * Styling using Bootstrap
 * React Router for routes
-* Redux Persist: To persist state across browser sessions.
+* Redux Persist: To persist state across browser sessions
-* Axios: For making API requests.
+* Axios: For making API requests
 * Express & Node for API Repo Link
 * MongoDB using mongoose for data storage
+* React-Toastify to add notifications to app
 * Cloudinary: For image management and optimization.